baznor/valiant-frontend-coding-challenge/DESCRIPTION.md

 TODO: Quick scratch breakdown of your to-dos, how you broke up the different tasks and any QA / tests you did.

+## First pass - for design approval
 - [X] Get frontend and backend running
   - backend had a port conflict on 5000, moved to 4000 but should use a env var instead
 - [X] Test backend calls work
+  - included vueuse to get access to useFetch - probably not needed
 - [X] Setup basic App style to center component
 - [X] Get a really basic loan calculator component
   - [X] Create basic component layout